Ealhmund of Kent: Lineage

 Naismith notes that Ealhmund and Ecgberht's names seem to beckon to previous Kentish rulers, namely Ecgberht I, Ecgberht II and Eadberht III Praen, which corroborates Henry of Huntingdon's claim that Ecgberht of Wessex was related to the latter.
 Indeed, Barbara Yorke speculates that Ealhmund may have been a West Saxon who strengthened his claim through marriage with the Kentish royal house, perhaps with a kinswoman of Ecgberht II, which would account for the Kentish name of his son Ecgberht.
 Although, in Naismith's opinion, Henry's testimony is of little independent value and could even be dependent on the conclusions made by the compiler of MS F. Also, "the fluid and widely dissemination of the naming tradition that Ecgberht and his kin drew upon clouds any dynastic affiliation of his name," as Anglo-Saxon aristocratic families had intermarried each other since at least the 7th century onwards.

-While, he concedes that a forged genealogy could be used to legitimise a dynasty with little concern to biological fact, Naismith argues that the assertion that the people of Kent, Surrey, Sussex and Essex had been forced away from Ecgberht's kinsmen may have an alternative explanation more in line with a West Saxon origin.
+While he concedes that a forged genealogy could be used to legitimise a dynasty with little concern for biological fact, Naismith argues that the assertion that the people of Kent, Surrey, Sussex and Essex had been forced away from Ecgberht's kinsmen may have an alternative explanation more in line with a West Saxon origin.
 He mentions the reigns of Cædwalla and Ine, who ruled over substantial parts of Southern England, including most or all of the territory taken by Ecgberht in 825.
 He then points out that Ecgberht's heirs have successively referred to their kinship with Ine.
-His grandson, Æthelred I was buried at Wimborne, a monastery founded by Ine’s sister Cuthburh, and Ine’s laws were part of the material assembled alongside Alfred’s law-code, in the preface to which it was Ine and not Æthelberht I of Kent (whose legislation Alfred asserts he had used), who was called by Alfred "my kinsman".
+His grandson, Æthelred I was buried at Wimborne, a monastery founded by Ine's sister Cuthburh, and Ine's laws were part of the material assembled alongside Alfred’s law-code, in the preface to which it was Ine and not Æthelberht I of Kent (whose legislation Alfred asserts he had used), who was called by Alfred "my kinsman".

 Naismith maintains that Ecgberht's exile from c.
-782 to 802, could be explained by Ecgberht being a scion of both the Kentish and West Saxon royal lines, therefore posing a threat to both Offa and Beorhtric.
+782 to 802 could be explained by Ecgberht being a scion of both the Kentish and West Saxon royal lines, therefore posing a threat to both Offa and Beorhtric.
 He states that "had Egbert been a claimant from Kent alone, it is difficult to see why Beorhtric should have played any part in arranging his exile," and that "the same applies to Offa if Egbert’s origins lay solely in Wessex, unless Beorhtric’s position was far more precarious than the Chronicle admits."
 Nevertheless, Naismith concludes that the true origins of Ecgberht and his family remain something of a mystery, and as far as the most authoritative surviving sources are concerned, he " was born of good West Saxon royal stock," for it is probably what the author(s) of the Anglo-Saxon Chronicle wished to be believed, and the closest we confidently presume of Ecgberht's ancestry.